-These FAQs deal with general information about options with more specific detail given in the information evening and option booklet.
+These FAQs deal with general information about the Year 9 options process, with more specific detail given in the information evening and option booklet.

 The Year 9 options process takes place during January of Year 9.
 There are a series of information meetings with students and parents (see below) and the deadline for choices to be submitted is the 9th of February.